General Pharmaceutical Council: Statutory

 The Pharmacy Order 2010 requires not only that the GPhC sets acceptable standards of continuing professional development (CPD), but that it ensures that all registrants meet those required standards, and that there are processes in place for various remedial measures, including removal of a registrant from the register if they either fail to meet these standards, or make a false statement in relation to their CPD.

 Governance

-The GPhC is governed by a fourteen-member GPhC Council, with equal numbers of lay and registrant members, which is independent from the government, the professionals it regulates and any other interest groups.
-The GPhC state that to reinforce this independence, all members of the GPhC Council, including the chair, are appointed by the Privy Council, rather than elected.
+The GPhC is governed by a fourteen-member GPhC Council, with equal numbers of lay and registrant members, which is operationally independent from the government, the professionals it regulates and any other interest groups.
+The GPhC states that to reinforce this independence, all members of the GPhC Council, including the chair, are appointed by the Privy Council, rather than elected.